awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

 + `Role` – String\.

-  The name of the IAM role associated with this job\.
+  The name or ARN of the IAM role associated with this job\.

 + `CreatedOn` – Timestamp\.